-Mr. Gary Martin Associate Director OAPSE/AFSCME Local 4, AFL-CIO 255 Trail East Etna, Ohio 43062 If you wish to contact the Board of Trustees, you may do so in care of Ohio AFSCME Care Plan, 1603 East 27th Street, Cleveland, Ohio 44114.
+If you wish to contact the Board of Trustees, you may do so in care of Ohio AFSCME Care Plan, 1603 East 27th Street, Cleveland, Ohio 44114.

 The Board of Trustees is designated as the Plan Administrator.
-This means that the Board of Trustees is responsible for seeing that the information regarding the Plan is disclosed to Plan participants and beneficiaries and to governmental agencies in accordance with the requirements of the Employee Retirement Income Security Act of 1974 (ERISA).
-Day-to-day details of the Plan are handled for the Board of Trustees by the Plan Administrator who may be reached at 1603 East 27th Street, Cleveland, Ohio 44114, (216) 781-6420.
+This means that the Board of Trustees is responsible for seeing that the information regarding the Plan is disclosed to Plan participants and beneficiaries and to governmental agencies in accordance with the requirements of the Employee Retirement income Security Act of 1974 (ERISA).
+Day-to-day details for the Plan are handled for the Board of Trustees by the Plan Administrator who may be reached at 1603 East 27th Street, Cleveland, Ohio 44114, (216) 781-6420.